ClausAlaerth/ClausAlaerth/README.md

         A little bit about myself:
     </h3>
     <p class="perspective-text" text-align="justify">
         I am a back-end focused developer,
         with my roots buried deep within Python.
-        I can learn new things with ease and when working with others, I can strongly add to the team.
+        I can learn new things with ease and when working with others, I can strongly add to the team, always adapting to new technologies as they evolve with time.
         Thanks to my previous experiences, I am capable of maintaining a constant stream of efficiency, even under pressure, delivering quick results while not sacrificing quality for the sake of it.
     </p>
 </div>